callaa/luola2/README.md

  * Shoot with Fire1 button (gamepad East/right trigger)
  * Jump/jetpack with Up key or gamepad North button
  * Activate parachute and/or aiming mode by holding down Fire2 (gamepad South/left trigger)
+ * Summon a new ship with the eject button combo when standing on a base

 **Winning:**